digiscot/digiscot-website/pages/events.md

 The Let's Get Online website will be launched in **May**.
 In the meantime if you want to help spread the word, have a great case study to share or just want to ask a question, contact the Let’s Get Online Team: simon.ebbett@gov.scot or Caroline.Cairns@union.co.uk

-### DigiScotFest Spring 2016
-Edinburgh, 4 February 2016 - Reserve your space via the <a href="http://www.scvo.org.uk/events/digiscot-fest-spring-2016/">booking page</a>

-## Past events

-### Scotland's Digital Future
-Edinburgh, 16 November 2015

-Join us for an evening of celebration for the digital participation movement, in partnership with [Digital Leaders](http://digitalleaders.co.uk/) and [Sopra Steria](http://www.soprasteria.co.uk/en).
-[Find out more and book](http://digitalleaders.co.uk/dl-local/scotland/).